 What I would’ve never expected is that time changed so much.
-Corporate jobs turned out be less beneficial than they used to be.
+From graduating in 2012 to now, corporate jobs turned out be less beneficial than they used to be.
 Job security doesn’t exist anymore.
 Career growth in those organizations is hard now.
 Entrepreneurship, startups and freelancers became a giant part of what we call “work” nowadays.
 That was a very lucky bet I made.

 My classmates that were going to start businesses later on?
 Nothing turned out to be more far from the truth than that.
 Most of them are still working for corporate after 4 years.
 The problem is that in the years I was unemployed, I was not making any money but I was getting experience with starting businesses (and failing hard), while they were getting experience with office politics.
 This sounds snarky, but this is literally what they’re telling me.

 Worse is that the golden handcuffs of high pay, great benefits (and a mortgage for some) keeps them from taking the risk of entrepreneurship now, and probably not in the future.
 Every time I speak to them they want to do their own “thing” though.
 Want.
 Not do.
 Want.

 I’m not sure what you can conclude from this story.

 Something like follow your intuition and do what feels good?

 There’s a huge survivorship bias here that it worked out for me of course.
 You don’t read about all the people who failed.
 So I’m not sure it’s that.